 Religious Spots in BatalaBatala is one example of such concoction of cultures in India.
 Perhaps the small city truly endorses the right combination of history and modern situations.
 A quick look of the city will provide glimpses of Gurdwaras, temples, and Chapels that were constructed during the British Raj.
 The city also holds important celebrations pertaining to the auspicious occasions of these religions.

-Batala is very important landmark for Sikh religious devotees since it is the marital home of the founder of Sikh religion, Guru Nanak Dev.
+Batala in Punjab is very important landmark for Sikh religious devotees since it is the marital home of the founder of Sikh religion, Guru Nanak Dev.
 He was married to Sulakhni, the daughter of Mul Chand Chauna here.
 Celebrations are held with grandeur in Gurudwaras and temples on the occasion of their marriage anniversary.
 Concurrently, Batala is a pious place for the Hindu devotees as well.

 List of Religious Spots in BatalaA detailed look of the important religious spots is as follows.

 This Gurudwara derives its name from “Kachhi Kandh” which means mud wall.
 Interestingly, the wall which is preserved within the Gurudwara still stands erect as was foretold by the Guru.
 Due to various opinions, the marriage between Sulakhni and Guru Nanak became a matter of contempt to numerous people at that time.
 Some conspired to push the wall on Guru to kill him.
 Hence when the marriage party came, the conflict was arranged to be settled through mutual talking.